Before you take on a case at FRU you must pass a test to make sure you are ready to represent a client.

 For Employment the test is 10 questions to assess your basic knowledge as taught in the training plus a 500 word advice based on an employment scenario.

-The tests will be available immediately after the relevant training day.
+The tests will be available immediately after the relevant training course.
 It should take about two hours to complete, but you may take as much time as you wish.

 Social Security answers should be emailed to: